 United Airlines places huge order for Boeing 787 Dreamliners

-United Airlines is announcing Tuesday what it says it the largest order of wide-body airplanes by a U.S. airline in commercial aviation history.
+United Airlines is announcing Tuesday what it says is the largest order of wide-body airplanes by a U.S. airline in commercial aviation history.

 The Chicago-based carrier is purchasing 100 of Boeing's 787 Dreamliner jets, with options to order 100 more of the fuel-efficient aircraft.